Fort Desoto Park

 Surfing hot-spot: Forget about it.

-buildings).
-Pinellas County tries to remove invasive plant species and preserve the native vegetation so that the park appears much as
+County tries to remove invasive plant species and preserve the native vegetation so that the park appears much

-it would have in the days of Hernando Desoto and Ponce de Leon.
-More than one writer has remarked on the strangeness that in
+as it would have in the days of Hernando Desoto and Ponce de Leon.
+More than one writer has remarked on the

 Above: miles of sidewalks in Fort Desoto Park.